Azuuraz/CypraStudio/README.md

 Edge TTS has its own explicit privacy gate.
 Do not enable it for text you do not want sent to Microsoft’s speech service.

-## Scope

-This branch intentionally does **not** restore the retired Brain/visual-graph RAG system, Finance workspace, Code Swarm, hidden legacy pages, autonomous Work/tasks system, or old realtime/STT voice workspace.
-Retrieval is quiet and lexical, Specialists are manually selected, and voice output is isolated from memory and agent routing.

 ## License

 CypraStudio is released under the [MIT License](LICENSE).